jrdnbrkfld/PP1-silver-street/README.md

 ### Existing Features
 * #### Navigation Bar
-    * Featured on all 4 pages, the fully responsive navigation bar includes links to the Logo, Home page, Galley, Visit us and Contact us page and is identical across all pages allowing for easy navigation.
+    * Featured on all 4 pages, the fully responsive navigation bar includes links to the Logo, Home page, Visit us and Contact us page and is identical across all pages allowing for easy navigation.
     * This section allows visitors to the website to easily navigate from page to page on all devices without having to revert back to the previous page using the 'back' button.
     * The purpose of this is to fulfill the user story:
     > As a First Time user, I want to be able to easily navigate throughout the site to find content.